 I also think it’s important that Aboriginal and Torres Strait Islander people are leading the research agenda, my place as a non-Indigenous person is to listen, collaborate, and support that agenda as best I can with the skills that I have.

-PhD in Indigenous Epidemiology and Health, in progress
+PhD in Indigenous Epidemiology and Health, submitted

 The University of Melbourne